intro2r/intro2r/unit2/labs.md

 ## 3. Clean and read in the `birdflu.xls` spreadsheet.

+Remember that R can only have 1 row as the header.

  a.
 Use the `names()` and `str()` functions in R to view the data.

  b.
 What is the total number of bird flu cases in 2003 and in 2005?